semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 <TabItem value='gh'>

 :::caution
-This feature is currently in private beta.
+This feature is currently in **private beta**.
+It expands on the existing ignore-by-PR-comment workflow by supporting additional commands such as adding to Assistant memories and enabling developers to include triage **reasons**.
 :::

-## Prerequisites
+### Prerequisites
-- A **private** GitHub.com repository.
-This feature is not enabled for public GitHub.com repositories or GitHub Enterprise public and private repositories.
+- A **private** GitHub Free or Team cloud-hosted repository.
+This feature is not enabled for public GitHub repositories or GitHub Enterprise public and private repositories.
 - You have completed a [Semgrep core deployment](/deployment/core-deployment).

 To enable triage through comments: